River-class ferry: History

-Delays
+Issues and delays

+A number of issues and defects on the ferries, totalling 43, delayed the service commencement dates by well over a year.

-Identified defects on the ferries include asbestos, sub-standard fit and finish, wheelhouse window angles making night operations dangerous, engine stalling, potential of fires or electrocution caused by sub standard electrical equipment/cabling and sub-standard steering components.
-Rectifying these issues have pushed the in service date out by over a year.
+Identified issues and delays on the ferries included the presence of asbestos, sub-standard fit and finish, wheelhouse window angles making night operations dangerous, engine stalling, potential of fires or electrocution caused by sub standard electrical equipment and sub-standard steering components.